bry/bry/README.md

 #### Shareable Player Progress
 [![Sportsara profile](https://media.sportsara.com/site/default-profile-desktop-v1.webp?v=2)](https://sportsara.com)

+- How to Use Sportsara:
+  1. Setup Sportsara, then play a doubles match IRL
+  2. Enter scores & finalize game
+  3. Enjoy your increased health & performance stats & profile
 - How Sportsara Works:
   - For every badminton game final scores recorded:
     - An estimated 1 calorie burned per point played will be tallied for each player